alfredleo/SimpleSolutions/README.md

-# SimpleSolutions
+# PHP support for UTF-8 including emoji.
+Working with a string.
-Simple solutions to some questions in php.
-They are not so simple...
+Simple solutions are not so simple...

 Stress tests were taken from [what-are-the-most-difficult-to-render-unicode-samples](https://stackoverflow.com/questions/34538413/what-are-the-most-difficult-to-render-unicode-samples).
 Read more here: